Infinops/auto-tag/README.md

 We have documented two different ways to deploy the infrastructure to an AWS account.
 Since there are CloudFormation stacks that need to be deployed in multiple regions we've provided a script that uses the AWS CLI to deploy everything for you.
 The other deployment method uses CloudFormation StackSets to deploy across multiple regions.

-### Script Deployment Method: Deploy through our script
+### Script Deployment Method 1: Deploy through our script

 This deploy script `deploy_autotag.sh` will create, delete, or update all of the AutoTag infrastructure for a single AWS account.